Higher Than a Kite: Plot

 The Stooges want to fly for the Royal Air Force but find themselves relegated to the role of mechanics in an airport garage.
-Assigned the task of remedying a mysterious squeaking noise emanating from the Colonel's car by his assistant, Kelly, the Stooges embark on a series of misadventures.
-Moe's mishap, resulting in his head becoming lodged in a pipe, sets the tone for their subsequent escapades.

-As the trio endeavors to resolve the vehicle's issue, their efforts yield chaos, culminating in the inadvertent disassembly of the engine.
-Their ignorance regarding the nature of the squeak further complicates matters, leaving them at a loss.
-Subsequently, the Stooges find themselves on the run after Kelly discovers their mishap, seeking refuge in a blockbuster bomb mistaken for a sewer pipe.
+Assigned the task of remedying a mysterious squeaking noise emanating from the Colonel's car by his assistant, Kelly, the Stooges embark on a series of mishaps.
+Curly has a harrowing encounter with the car's hood while opening it with a crowbar; Moe's head becomes lodged in a pipe; the windshield is shattered during an altercation; and the engine is dismantled in a futile search for the squeak.
+The Stooges hurriedly shovel the parts into the engine compartment before Kelly's return, but find themselves on the run after Kelly discovers their subterfuge, seeking refuge in a blockbuster bomb mistaken for a sewer pipe.

-Events take a dramatic turn as the blockbuster is dropped behind enemy lines (reflecting the recent British bombing of Cologne, Germany in June 1942).
+Events take a dramatic turn as the blockbuster is dropped behind enemy lines (reflecting the recent British bombing of Cologne, Germany, in June 1942).
 In a bid to evade capture, Moe and Curly adopt disguises as German officers, while Larry assumes the role of a woman named "Moronica."
-Their subterfuge leads to encounters with General Bommel and Marshall Boring (caricatures of German military figures Erwin Rommel and Hermann Göring), respectively, as they navigate a comedic flirtation with "Moronica."
+They unexpectedly encounter General Bommel and Marshall Boring (caricatures of German military figures Erwin Rommel and Hermann Göring, respectively), and the latter attempts a flirtation with "Moronica".

-In a moment of daring, the Stooges seize enemy secrets from under the noses of the Nazi officers, incapacitating them in the process.
-However, their escape is not without additional absurdity, as Curly inadvertently acquires an uninvited attachment in the form of a bulldog adorned in U.S. Marines regalia.
+The Stooges seize enemy secrets from under the noses of the Nazi officers, incapacitating them in the process.
+During the trio's escape, a portrait of Hitler gets stuck to Curly's backside, which becomes the target of attack by a bulldog adorned in U.S. Marines regalia.